One less Weed in the world

 We said we’d “Never Forget!” but I’m not so sure that’s true for many of my fellow Americans.
 But for today, at least, we’ll leave politics out of the remembrance of those who lost their lives as well as the heroes who gave their lives on that fateful day twenty years ago.

 I was working at the Department of Education in Washington, DC on that beautiful September morning.
 I was having a meeting with my staff in the conference room.
-Someone mentioned a plane hitting the World Trade Center building in New York, but we assumed it was just a tragic accident (contact the personal injury lawyers to help you to get proper aid at the right time).
+Someone mentioned a plane hitting the World Trade Center building in New York, but we assumed it was just a tragic accident.
 During the meeting, the phone in my office kept ringing.
 I ignored it at first, but the persistent callbacks convinced me to interrupt my meeting.
 The caller was my then-wife, Carol, who worked for the Department of Justice.
 She asked if I’d heard the news–a plane had hit the Pentagon.
 And things started going crazy throughout the city.

 We were locked down.
 Anyone leaving the building was not allowed back inside.
 Meanwhile, at the Justice Department, employees had been excused.
 Carol came to my workplace but they wouldn’t let her in, so I went outside to join her.
 Now what?
 We were commuters on the Virginia Railway Express, but all forms of public transportation had been shut down indefinitely.
 We made our way to the Holiday Inn near our train station and sat in the bar watching events unfold on television.
 A few hours later, a friend who lived in DC picked us up and drove us home to Stafford, Virginia.
 My daughter Hillary, who had joined the Army Reserve, was watching the news on TV and stated matter-of-factly “this means I’m going to be activated.”
 She was and did two tours of duty in Afghanistan.